ECE-366-Final-Project/monorepo/README.md

 ```
 git clone --recurse-submodules git@github.com:ECE-366-Final-Project/monorepo.git
 ```
-Please make a new branch, so you can save your work, if you need to.
+Please make a new branch (within monorepo!), so you can save your work, if you need to.
 ```
 git checkout -b <username>/<branch-name>
 ```